-- D. Applicability of a Qualified Watershed Protection Plan 1 or 2.
-A qualified watershed protection plan is required when mitigation plans to replace water quality benefits lost due to increases in impervious cover within the buffer zone and reclamation of water quality and/or buffer zones vary from the requirements established in Chapter 6 or as determined by the responsible official. any of the following requests are made: - 1.
-A request for an increase in impervious cover requiring a mitigation plan; - 2.
-A request for reclamation of land in the 100 year floodplain or within a water quality zone or buffer zone; or - 3.
-The development of twenty (20) acres or more of land within the 100 year floodplain.
+D. Applicability of a Qualified Watershed Protection Plan 1 or 2.
+A qualified watershed protection plan is required when mitigation plans to replace water quality benefits lost due to increases in impervious cover within the buffer zone and reclamation of water quality and/or buffer zones vary from the requirements established in Chapter 6 or as determined by the responsible official. any of the following requests are made for developments greater than forty (40) acres:

+1. A request for an increase in impervious cover requiring a mitigation plan;

+- 2. A request for reclamation of land in the 100-year floodplain or within a water quality zone or buffer zone; or - 3.
+The development of twenty (20) acres or more of land within the 100-year floodplain.